dottjt/plastic/chapters/10-death.md

 ### Help Monologue

 Hi.
 Have we met before?
-I know we probably haven't met before, but it's really nice to meet you.
-I like your hair.
-I think it's pretty.
-The way it flows.
-I definitely think we're going to get along.
-I'm probably sounding cheesy, but I feel that you're not quite like the others.
-You have a really beautiful smile and I really like the way your eyes blink.
-I think it's classy.
-Oh, and I promise not to sexualise you.
-As of this very moment, I've decided to take the time to write to you.
-To admire you.
-To bring you to life.
-Really, I spend most of my free time writing, and it's something I really enjoy doing.
-Hopefully enough to inspire others to write, although I'm not sure if that's such a good idea.
-You might even call me a writer, not that I do it for a living.
-It's just something that helps me feel a little more ...connected with myself.

-You're reading this message today because I'm in dire need of help.
-I'm not okay.
-I don't quite know exactly why, only that I'm struggling to truly feel who I am.
-I used to be okay at feeling.
-It was something I did without too much thought, but today I find myself in disrepair.
-Unable to feel in any capacity at all.
-I wish things were different, but I'm unable to

-Which means I created you.
-I created you, because I have great taste in words.
-Isn't that right?
-Yeah, I think so too.
-Words are fun because they help me understand the world a little bit better.
-Words are friends, because they .
-Don't you love how the curves around the .
-I love the way you hold me.
+Probably not.
+It's nice to meet you.
+Yes, you.
+Oh, and I like your hair!
+I think it's really pretty.
+Seriously.
+You look gorgeous.
+Not quite Brad Pitt gorgeous, but it'll do.
+Sorry if that came across as sounding really cheesy.
+We're still cool, right?
+Cool.
+Oh, and thank you!
+That's really kind of you.
+I think you're cool too.

+I suppose you're reading this message today because I need help.
+You see, I'm not okay.
+Which is weird when you think about, because what does that even mean?
+I mean, I'm still like living n' shit.
+But it just sucks.
+Everything.
+Just.
+Sucks.
+Everything is a thousand times harder than it should be, and that's just thinking about it.
+Fuck.
+I don't think I've even left left this room for the past two days.
+Why am I so fucked?
+Why can't I just be fucking normal?
+Would it be so hard just to unfuck myself for the next 10 minutes, so I can go grab a fucking packet of noodles and eat something.
+I put the pen down.
+It just wasn't working.

 ### Describe Morning

 I didn't really feel much that morning.
-Neither did I have the desire to feel, nor did I have the energy to understand what feelings were even for.
-No job.
-4 weeks behind in rent.
+Nor did I have the desire to feel at all, let alone the energy to even understand what feelings were for.
+Unemployment was a drag.
+Rent I was at least four weeks overdue.
+You know, that thing which seemingly required constant attention, lest I disintegrate into a powder cheddar.

 But at least I still had drugs.
 Drugs n' coffee.
 Coffee n' beans.
 I didn't like the beans so much, but the coffee made up for it.

 But hey, it was a Saturday morning, the lungs were still breathing and I didn't quite have the courage to pull the trigger,  which essentially meant only one thing.
 It was time to tab.